Acacus Mountains

 The Acacus Mountains or Tadrart Akakus (تدرارت أكاكوس / ALA-LC: Tadrārt Akākūs) form a mountain range in the desert of the Ghat District in western Libya, part of the Sahara.
 They are situated east of the city of Ghat, Libya, and stretch north from the border with Algeria, about 100 km.
 The area has a particularly rich array of prehistoric rock art.

 History

 Etymology

 Tadrart is the feminine form of "mountain" in the Berber languages (masculine: adrar).

+Archaeology

+The Acacus Mountains were occupied by hunter-gatherers continuously in the Holocene despite fluctuating climate in the African Humid Period.
+These sites have been important in understanding food processing and mobility as people adapted to climate variation.
+Animal domestication as part of the African Neolithic was introduced in this region by around 7000 BP, and pastoralism and foraging were the primary subsistence strategies of people in this region, not agriculture.

+Sites in this region have been split into three main occupation periods: the Early Acacus, Late Acacus, and Pastoral Neolithic.
+The Early Acacus was a humid period from c.
+9810 – 8880 BP characterized by small groups of mobile people living in valleys and along lowland lakes.
+The Late Acacus (c.
+8870 – 7400 BP) was a dry period characterized by more sedentary people in larger groups living in valleys.
+These people greatly intensified food processing and storage of wild grains and used grinding stones and pottery extensively.
+The Pastoral Neolithic was characterized by increased mobility in a more humid environment again, and the domestication of animals.
+These people showed reduced usage of grinding stones.

 Rock art

 The area is known for its rock art and was inscribed as a UNESCO World Heritage Site in 1985 because of the importance of these paintings and carvings.
 The paintings date from 12,000 BCE to 100 CE and reflect cultural and natural changes in the area.

 There are paintings and carvings of animals such as giraffes, elephants, ostriches and camels, but also of humans and horses.
 People are depicted in various daily life situations, for example while making music and dancing.